 The cannabis plant is full of mysteries that are only beginning to be discovered.
-As other cannabinoids like CBG and CBC start to gain the attention of researchers and the cannabis community, the diversity of benefits this plant has to offer don’t seem to cease.
+As other cannabinoids like CBG and CBC start to gain the attention of researchers and the cannabis community, the diversity of benefits this plant has to offer doesn’t seem to cease.

 However, when it comes to THC, there are definitely some variations of this cannabinoid that are taking the market by storm.
 Cannabis extractors have discovered varying forms of THC, different from the common delta-9-Tetrahydrocannabinol, with minor disparities in where chemical bonds occur.
-These differences in the chemical constitution of each variation allows THC to provide alternative effects, or even potentiate the already known benefits of this cannabinoid.
-One of the most popular forms of THC is delta-8-THC, has promising benefits that have already made some users choose it over delta-9-THC.
+These differences in the chemical constitution of each variation allow THC to provide alternative effects, or even potentiate the already known benefits of this cannabinoid.
+One of the most popular forms of THC is delta-8-THC, which has promising benefits that have already made some users choose it over delta-9-THC.

 What is Delta-8-THC?

 In order to understand the basics of Delta-8-THC, it is necessary to know the process by which cannabinoids are produced.
-These compounds are produced by natural chemical reactions such as decarboxylation, isomerisation, and oxidation.
+These compounds are produced by natural chemical reactions such as decarboxylation, isomerization, and oxidation.
 A few enzymes produce CBDA, CBCA, and THCA.
-Once this process is done, these substances convert CBGA, also called the “mother cannabinoid”, into the acidic forms of the cannabinoids we know: CBD and delta-9-THC, as well as lesser-known compounds like CBG and delta-8-THC.
+Once this process is done, these substances convert CBGA, also called the “mother cannabinoid”, into the acidic forms of the cannabinoids we know, CBD and delta-9-THC, as well as lesser-known compounds like CBG and delta-8-THC.

 Delta-9- THC is the common form of THC we find in weed.
 However, it can undergo different reactions that generate new variations like delta-8-THC.
-Delta-9-THC is oxidised into a new isomer with a similar structure: delta-8-tetrahydrocannabinol.
+Delta-9-THC is oxidized into a new isomer with a similar structure: delta-8-tetrahydrocannabinol.
 Delta-8-THC is produced in small quantities by the cannabis plant, which makes it almost impossible to experience its effects when smoked in THC flower and other derivatives.
 The only way to experience its effects is to consume very specific concentrates.

 Similar to CBD, delta 8 also binds to the CB1 cannabinoid receptors in the nervous system.
 Users have reported a light high, anxiety symptoms reduction, appetite stimulation, and non-sedative effects.
 However, everyone is different, and products and strengths vary, so each individual will experience a unique reaction to this cannabinoid.

 Additionally, delta-8-THC has demonstrated analgesic, antitumor, antiemetic and neuroprotective properties in research settings.
 In all these studies, delta 8 tetrahydrocannabinol stood out the most among other forms of THC, providing important information about the potential benefits of this compound for health.
-Moreover, this cannabinoid has already been successfully tested as an antiemetic in paediatric oncology.
-Delta-8-THC was administered to eight children ranging from 3–13 years of age with various haematologic cancers who had been treated with chemotherapy.
+Moreover, this cannabinoid has already been successfully tested as an antiemetic in pediatric oncology.
+Delta-8-THC was administered to eight children ranging from 3–13 years of age with various hematologic cancers who had been treated with chemotherapy.
 During the experimental treatment with the cannabinoid, vomiting was completely prevented and other side effects from chemotherapy were dramatically reduced.

 Is Delta-8-THC Legal?

 Because delta-8-THC occurs in low concentrations naturally, CBD is turned into delta-8-THC with a chemical catalyst.
 For this reason, the DEA considers the resulting delta-8-THC to be “synthetically derived” and therefore a Schedule I narcotic.

 Lastly, not all drug tests are able to distinguish between delta-9 and delta-8 THC, since they have similar chemical structures.
 For this reason, delta-8-THC can potentially make you fail a drug test, even if you haven’t consumed delta-9-THC.

 If you want to buy delta-8-THC, your best bet is to ask your local dispensary about the companies that are producing delta-8 distillate.
-This concentrate is available in cartridges or syringes, and can be vaporized using a standard weed pen or dab rig.
+This concentrate is available in cartridges or syringes and can be vaporized using a standard weed pen or dab rig.
 In addition, you can mix it with your flower to increase the delta-8-THC potency.